jake-87/blog/content/blog/debruijn-explanation.md

  \———————————————————————/
 ```

-Now, how does this help us with our substituion problem?
+Now, how does this help us with our substitution problem?
 Surely if we naively subtitute we will still have binding issues - and indeed we do:

 ```hs
 λ (λ λ (0 1)) 0